 5 Tips to efficiently inspect your pallet racks

 Tip #1: Maintain a consistent inspection process

-Because there may be several rows to assess, we recommend you follow a pattern to avoid forgetting any elements during the inspection.
+Because there may be several aisles to assess, we recommend you follow a pattern to avoid forgetting any elements during the inspection.
 For example, you can start at ground level and observe the baseplates and anchors.
-Then, look upwards following the columns and paying attention to the braces, going across and verifying the beams and attachments, and going back down at the next adjacent upright.
+Then, look upwards, following the columns and paying attention to the braces, going across and verifying the beams and attachments, and going back down at the next adjacent upright.
 You then repeat these steps from one bay to another.
 There is no perfect order in which to conduct your inspection.
-Find a process that works for you, then repeat these steps from one bay to another.
+Find a process that works for you, then meticulously repeat these steps from one bay to another.